Back to wiki

 Diagnosing playback problems

-Is your Plex playback not smooth then go the following steps.
+Is your Plex playback not smooth?
+Go through the following steps:

-4. Use Plex Home Theater for playback and press 'i' to view your stats.
-Is your cache still running empty then select a lower transcoding quality.
+4. Use Plex HTPC for playback and check your stats.
+If your cache is still running empty, select a lower transcoding quality.

-• A screenshot of the buffer status in step 4.
+• A screenshot of the buffer status from step 4

-• Specify which Plex client you are using and which transcode quality
+• Which Plex client you are using and which transcode quality

 • Your IP so we can traceroute

-• If this was during or off-peak hours.
+• Whether this was during or off-peak hours